-Previously, I received an MPhil in Advanced Computer Science from the University of Cambridge, supervised by Ekaterina Shutova and supported by a Churchill Scholarship.
+Previously, I received an MPhil in Advanced Computer Science from the University of Cambridge, advised by Ekaterina Shutova and Helen Yannakoudakis and supported by a Churchill Scholarship.
 Before that, I was an undergrad at Boston College, where I worked in the Language Learning Lab with Joshua Hartshorne and Timothy O'Donnell.